 - Eat to the Beat! concerts will again entertain guests three times nightly at America Gardens Theatre.

 World Showcase will be the backdrop for performers from many countries as they sing, dance, perform arobatics and comedy for the festivities.
-A sampling of entertainment includes:
+A sampling of entertainment might include:

 - High-energy Celtic music of Off Kilter (Canada)